-- Complete Form 13614-C by conducting a thorough interview with the taxpayer and collecting required tax documents. - Determine the potential certification level required for the tax return based on how the intake sheet was completed. - The levels are identified as B (Basic), A (Advanced), and M (Military). - All questions marked as "yes" and "unsure" should be reviewed to determine the highest certification level needed to prepare the return or to discuss the "unsure" responses. - Ensure the taxpayer does not have other income or expense items that may be out of scope for the program or site. - Assign tax returns to volunteer preparers who are certified at or above the level required to prepare their return. - Identified by color on their name tags: Blue = Basic certification, Red = Advanced certification
+- Complete Form 13614-C by a thorough interview with the taxpayer and collect required tax documents. - Determine the potential certification level required for the tax return based on how the intake sheet was completed. - The levels are identified as B (Basic), A (Advanced), and M (Military). - All questions marked as "yes" and "unsure" should be reviewed to determine the highest certification level needed to prepare the return or to discuss the "unsure" responses. - Ensure the taxpayer does not have other income or expense items that may be out of scope for the program or site. - Assign tax returns to volunteer preparers who are certified at or above the level required to prepare their return. - Identified by color on their name tags: blue = basic, red = advanced